 Slip into Mount Talbert Nature Park to explore the four-mile trail network, check out the views and enjoy a picnic.
 Keep your eye out for deer, Western gray squirrels, pileated and hairy woodpeckers, white-breasted nuthatches and Western tanagers.
 Mount Talbert is the largest in a string of extinct volcanoes and lava domes that stretch across the east side of the region.

 - Hike the trails; some are steep.

-- Picnic at the Mather Road trailhead, with its .5-mile paved trail and interpretive display near a small native prairie.
+- Picnic at the Mather Road trailhead, with a short gravel trail and interpretive display near a small native prairie.